 Fellowship in Rheumatology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 This program provides comprehensive training in clinical and investigative rheumatology and related basic science to prepare rheumatologists for careers in clinical practice and/or investigative rheumatology.
-The fellowship program is fully integrated into the activities of the Division of Rheumatology at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the Centers for Autoimmune and Musculoskeletal Diseases and Genetics at the Feinstein Institute for Medical Research.
+The fellowship program is fully integrated into the activities of the Division of Rheumatology at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the Centers for Autoimmune and Musculoskeletal Diseases and Genetics at the Feinstein Institutes for Medical Research.
 It includes at least 12 months of clinical training and nine to 24 months of a focused research experience.

 We offer two tracks for board-eligible internists: